vyos/vyos-documentation/docs/configuration/interfaces/bonding.rst

      the :cfgcmd:`hash-policy` option, documented below.

-     .. note:: Not all transmit policies may be 802.3ad compliant, particularly in regards to the packet mis-ordering requirements of section 43.2.4 of the 802.3ad standard.
+     .. note:: Not all transmit policies may be 802.3ad compliant, particularly in regards to the packet misordering requirements of section 43.2.4 of the 802.3ad standard.

    * ``active-backup`` - Active-backup policy: Only one slave in the bond is